apptanksas/horus-sync-php/readme.md

 </details>

-## Validar la integridad de los datos sincronizados
+## Validate Synchronized Data Integrity

-Este endpoint recibe un array de entidades y sus hashes, y devuelve un array con cada entidad y si el hash coincide con el hash de la entidad en la base de datos significa que la integridad de los datos esta correcta.
+This endpoint receives an array of entities and their hashes, and returns an array with each entity and whether the hash matches the hash of the entity in the database, indicating that the data integrity is correct.

 #### URL: POST